XMLHexagram/GifskiFramework/README.md

 Code in this repo is under [MIT](LICENSE).

-But please pay attention the origin library [gifski](https://github.com/ImageOptim/gifski) is under AGPL 3 or later / alternative commercial licenses LICENSE.
+But please pay attention the origin library [gifski](https://github.com/ImageOptim/gifski) is under AGPL 3 or later / alternative commercial licenses.
 Checkout [gifski#license](https://github.com/ImageOptim/gifski#license) for more information.